CARES Act: Higher Education Emergency Relief Fund (HEERF)

 Riverside County Office of Education/School of Career Education has been awarded $500,000 in funding via the CARES Act: Higher Education Emergency Relief Fund (HEERF) to be able to mitigate additional expenses relates to COVID‐19.

-The United States Department of Education has mandated that half of the funds are to be used for additional institutional cost, the other half to students impacted by the pandemic.
-The college has signed and returned Certification and Agreement to assure that at least half of the funds will be distributed to students.
+The United States Department of Education has mandated the funds are to be used for institutional cost and to assist students impacted by the pandemic.
+The college has signed and returned Certification and Agreement to assure that at least half of the funds will be distributed to enrolled students.

 The chart below will provide information related to HEERF funding.